 Foods high in omega 3 fatty acids

-You can find these fatty acids from mackerel, sardines, salmon, soybeans, walnuts, flaxseed, and canola oil.
+You can find these fatty acids in mackerel, sardines, salmon, soybeans, walnuts, flaxseed, and canola oil.
 Nutritionists recommend that you should take 3 fatty acids at least two times a week.
 You can as well choose to take supplements; however, before you take them, you have to consult your doctor.

-“Diet is a relatively simple intervention that can make a real difference in overall well-being as you age” According to Jane Byrne, Project Coordinator at FirstCare Dublin.
+“Diet is a relatively simple intervention that can make a real difference in overall well-being as you age” According to Jane Byrne, the Project Coordinator at FirstCare Dublin.
 “We consistently notice observable differences in mood and health when our residents make even small improvements to their diet”.
+(1)

 As people grow, the digestive system slows down.
 That is why you should take foods that promote proper digestion, and those are fiber-rich foods.
 Apart from that, they can also help in reducing the risk of heart diseases.
-These foods include wholegrain, vegetables, nuts, whole grain bread, brown bread, pasta, fruits.
+These foods include wholegrain, vegetables, nuts, whole grain bread, brown bread, pasta, and fruits.